rosano/launchlet/os-app/open-guide/body.en.md

 - dynamic code such as `eval` or `new Function()`
 - stateful code that calls `document.cookie`, `localStorage`, `sessionStorage`, `XMLHttpRequest`, `fetch`

-Anyone with security expertise and ideas on how to improve safety in the project is welcome to add an Issue on [GitHub].
+Anyone with security expertise and ideas on how to improve safety in the project is welcome to add a [GitHub Issue].

 It is best to run code that is concise and easy to read.